2022 Marmolada serac collapse

 On 3 July 2022, a serac collapsed on the mountain of Marmolada, in the Dolomites at the regional border between Trentino and Veneto, Italy.
 Eleven people were killed and eight were wounded.
 The large-scale collapse of the serac led to one of the most serious accidents in the Alps in decades.
-The seismic energy released was comparable to an earthquake of 0.6 M.
+The seismic energy released was comparable to an earthquake.

 Background

 Prior to the collapse the area had seen an early heat wave, with the summit of the Marmolada recording abnormally high temperatures of around 10 C. The collapse occurred near Punta Rocca at a height of 3,309 m, on a route utilized by climbers to reach the top peak.

 Description

-On the afternoon of Sunday 3 July, around 13:45, a massive avalanche was triggered by a serac that collapsed due to the high temperatures, which reached 10 °C the day before the tragedy.
+On the afternoon of Sunday 3 July, around 13:45, a massive avalanche was triggered by a serac that collapsed due to the high temperatures, which reached 10 degC the day before the tragedy.
 At an elevation of 2800 metres, the lower end of a glacier snapped off.
 The break-off had a width of about 80 metres and a height of 25 metres.
-The detached volume was estimated to be 65,000 ± 10,000 cubic metres.
-The seismic energy released was comparable to an earthquake of 0.6 M.
+The detached volume was estimated to be 65,000±10,000 m3.
+The seismic energy released was comparable to an earthquake.

 The ice and rock masses fell several hundred metres down the northern slope onto the hiking trail passing below to the summit and on to just before the Fedaia reservoir about 1.5 kilometres away.
 The hiking trail was heavily frequented due to the time in the early afternoon of a summer Sunday.